carpetbomb/PS4Games/README.md

 Please DM me with any bugs you find and I'll try my best to fix them in a timely manner.

+Current bugs I know of:

+-Some game CUSA/SLES aren't grabbed properly

+-Some game links aren't picked up by the scraper (tends to be ps2 games?)

 -I know the Size calculation isn't always right, that's partially lazy programming on my part

-It's possible for the site to pseudo-rate-limit you if you make too many requests but this can be avoided by not spam-updating the games list.
+-It's possible for the site to pseudo-rate-limit you if you make too many requests but this can be avoided by not spam-updating the games list.